section-engineering-education/engineering-education/content/articles/creating-simple-visual-augmented-reality-application-in-android/index.md

 Augmented Reality (AR) is a technology that combines digital content with real-world objects.
 It allows users to interact with the world around them through their mobile devices.

-AR is currently one of the most revolutionary features of technology in recent years.
+Augmented Reality is currently one of the most revolutionary features of technology in recent years.
 With AR, we can bend reality in the way that we want.
 This is like an extension of reality, or we can say, reevaluating the future.
+AR is currently being used from many different perspectives like for innovation and safety.
+AR helps us interact with the environment we are in.
+Augmented Reality is almost as same as virtual Reality but there is a slight difference between them.
+The difference between them is:
+AR uses the being real-world terrain and puts virtual information on top of it to enhance the experience while virtual reality immerses druggies, allowing them to"inhabit"an entirely different terrain altogether, specially a virtual one created and rendered by computers.
+Druggies may be immersed in an animated scene or a factual position that has been mugged and bedded in a virtual reality app.
+Through a virtual reality bystander, druggies can look up, down, or any which way, as if they were actually there.
+The other difference is that VR uses a headset while AR just uses  mobile devices using their camera.

+I am excited to share with you what I think will be the next huge technological innovation.
 In this article, we will learn how to create a simple AR application with Android Studio.

 ### Table of contents
 - [prerequisites](#prerequisites)